-Ways Youth are Changing the World through Nonviolence and Peace
+Ways Youth Engagement in Nonviolence and Peace happens

 Youth as Community Organizers — Young people are organizing their communities to challenge a variety of issues – including Black Lives Matter, school reform, and community development – using nonviolent protest.
 They are also rallying against war through youth/adult partnerships and active campaigns targeting legislation and other areas.

 Youth and Incarceration — Young people who are engaged in restorative justice programs in schools are changing the world through nonviolence and peace.
 After significant training and education, these children and youth lead their own processes and develop their own outcomes in response to issues.

 Youth Rights — Working in federal congresses, state legislatures, provincial ministries, city halls and other political arenas around the world, young people are launching unprecedented nonviolent youth rights campaigns around the world.
 The Freechild Project has found there are more current movements for youth voice, Meaningful Student Involvement, youth suffrage and other issues right now than at any point in history.